LivePersonInc/developer-center/pages/documents/Rich Messaging/Structured Content/Apple Business Chat Templates/List_Picker_Template.md

 The List Picker Item elements are based on the basic [Structured Content basic elements](structured-content-introduction-to-structured-content.html#basic-elements) with some limitations.

-The following section describes those elements and their specific configuration fields.
+The following section describes those elements and their specific configuration properties.

-##### Image Element Fields
+##### Image Element Properties

 Based on the [Structured Content Basic Element Image](structured-content-introduction-to-structured-content.html#image) element with the following restrictions: